Rachel Dror: Witness and engagement

 Many of Rachel Dror's relatives were murdered and / or bereaved through the Holocaust.
-For many years after the 1945 collapse of the Hitler nightmare, and even after returning to live in Germany in 1957, the suffering that the Holocaust had brought to her family was one topic that this otherwise garrulous special needs teacher had no wish to discuss in public.
+For many years after the 1945 collapse of the Hitler nightmare, and even after returning to live in Germany in 1957, the suffering that the Holocaust had brought to her family was one topic that this otherwise garrulous special education teacher had no wish to discuss in public.
 That changed in 1978.
 That year, while attending a regional teachers' conference, she fell into conversation with Edgar Winckler who was an executive board member of the Stuttgart Society for Christian-Jewish collaboration ("...Christlich-Jüdische Zusammenarbeit" / CJZ).
 After discovering that, in a former life, Rachel Dror had worked as a policewoman in northern Israel, he commented that the CJZ board needed a woman.
 Shortly after that, she found herself co-opted onto the board of the Stuttgart Society for Christian-Jewish collaboration.
 Dror's personal Holocaust experience would, from now on, be harder to keep to herself.
 Not long afterwards she found herself participating with Heinz Lauber in a seminar at the CJZ regional headquarters.
 Heinz Lauber was a senior government official ("Leitender Regierungsdirektor") As they talked, he mentioned that he thought she should visit schools in the area in order to tell the children about her personal experiences of National Socialism in Germany.
 That evening a colleague who was aware of Lauber's suggestion called her and asked how she would feel about addressing 300 young people on the subject of her story, that of her parents and that of her brother.
 She agreed to think about it.
 Some days later, she delivered a three-hour talk to a large group of older school children while they sat and listened in complete silence.
 Rachel Dror was a natural communicator and irrepressible networker.
 She was already well connected within the Stuttgart teaching community, and invitations to deliver her talk to school audiences became a part of her life.
 She was able to devote herself to the mission more completely after her retirement from teaching in 1986.
 Increasingly she found herself accepting invitations to speak from schools in neighbouring cities.
 Often her addresses acquired a wider virtual audience through being summarised and reported in local newspapers.
 Her theme is mutual Christian-Jewish tolerance.
 She told of her life, of Jewish customs and traditions.
 In her school visits she tried to encourage young people to stand up against violence and contempt for the individual.

 Along with her presentations, she also involved herself in Christian-Jewish and Christian-Israeli projects and was a frequent presence at the Stuttgart synagogue, giving presentation on contemporary Jewish life in Germany, and providing ad hoc guided tours.

 Dror died on 14 December 2024, at the age of 103.